HL7/cqf-measures/input/pages/measure-conformance.md

 Measure specifications are often developed, tested, published, and consumed as a set of measures, rather than as single measure specifications.
 This implementation guide makes use of the _artifact manifest_ capabilities provided by the Canonical Resource Management Infrastructure implementation guide to support the use case of developing and publishing a set of measures.
 For background, see the [Artifact Manifest]({{site.data.fhir.ver.crmi}}/version-manifest.html) topic.

-There are two primary use cases for the manifest, both of which are supported by the [CRMIManifestLibrary]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-manifestlibrary.html) profile:

-1. **Content Release** - A description of a set of measures, published together with all the information about their use, such as dependency versions and expansion parameters.
-2. **Quality Program** - A description of a set of measures identified for use in a particular quality program initiative.
+At a high level, the contents of the Library resource used to describe the set of measures consists of:

+* Identity - Elements that identify the measure collection (e.g. `url`, `version`, `name`, `title`, `identifier`)
+* Component Measures - The identified measures (specified using `relatedArtifact` elements with `type` = `composed-of`)
+* Expansion Parameters - Input information about what versions of code systems and value sets should be used and how expansions should be performed (using the cqf-expansionParameters extension)
+* Dependencies - Output information about all the dependencies that are used by the set of measures (specified using `relatedArtifact` elements with `type` = `depends-on`)

+This information about the set of measures is supported by the [CRMIManifestLibrary]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-manifestlibrary.html) profile and can be generally thought of as a _content release_.

 #### Content Release

-Ultimately, the content release use case is supported by an manifest in _active_ status, with all dependency information present.
+Ultimately, the content release use case is supported by a manifest in _active_ status, with all dependency information present.
 However, this final state is typically reached through an authoring process that allows for consistent resolution of dependencies by a team of measure developers.
 For example, a typical process might include the following steps:

 * Setup
 * Development